Arctic char: Ecology

-Habitat
+Migration

 Arctic char can be anadromous, landlocked, or semi-anadromous.

 Arctic chars found north of 65°N latitude are generally anadromous.
 Anadromous Arctic chars spend their juvenile years in fresh water, and once mature, migrate annually to the marine environment.
-The first migration of Arctic char has been found to occur between four and 13 years of age.
+The first migration of Arctic char has been found to occur between 4 and 13 years of age.
 When in the marine environment, Arctic chars inhabit coastal and intertidal areas.
 They migrate back to frozen lakes at the end of summer.

 Generally, Arctic char inhabits shallow waters, rarely swimming deeper than 3 m depth.
 An exception to this applies to landlocked Arctic chars, which often swim much deeper in the summer in order to occupy colder waters.
 Dwarf Arctic chars are more common in landlocked populations as a result of scarce resources (immense competition).